Listen to this page:

-After drinking an ice-cold smoothie made from powdered mulberry leaves and sweet rice koji (a byproduct of sake production), Mr. Kitahara’s son, Tsushima, took us on a tour of the Kitahara family’s former residence.
-I say former because they had to vacate the house abruptly in 1880 for a very specific reason.
-The reason the family had to leave was that the Meiji Emperor stayed in their home for one night while travelling through Yamanashi (then known as Kai or Koshu).
+After drinking an ice-cold smoothie made from powdered mulberry leaves and sweet rice koji (a by-product of sake production), Mr. Kitahara’s son, Tsushima, took us on a tour of the Kitahara family’s former residence.
+I say former because they had to vacate an entire section of the house in 1880 for a very specific reason.
+The reason the family had to leave was that the Meiji Emperor stayed in their home for one night while travelling through Yamanashi (then known as Kai or Kōshū).
 As the Emperor was considered to be a living God, the family left without question.
-For their trouble, they received 50 yen to build a new home.
+For their trouble, they received 50 yen to help cover the cost of renovations required by the imperial household.
 Clearly inflation has greatly diminished the purchasing power of the Japanese Yen as 50 yen would only buy a pack of gum in 2016.

 At this stage of sake production, the rice grains are polished to about 50% of their original size to maximize their sweetness.
 The polished rice in the picture above is being soaked in water to prepare it for the next stage of the process.